sensu/sensu-docs/content/sensu-go/5.14/getting-started/learn-sensu.md

 ──── ─────── ──── ─────────────── ───────────
 {{< /highlight >}}

-Now you can start the Sensu agent to start monitoring the sandbox:
+Now you can start the Sensu agent to begin monitoring the sandbox:

 {{< highlight shell >}}
 sudo systemctl start sensu-agent